Yikizi/nmap-wrapper/README.md

 ## Problem
 Currently nmap is difficult to use.
 There are 115 different flags and those flags take also arguments.

-All of this is alot and it is for sure difficult to remember all of this.

-There are over 3000 lines in the manpage, which makes it hard to navigate.
+Also there are over 3000 lines in the manpage, which makes it hard to navigate.

 ## Idea
 We plan to make a nmap CLI tool, that will solve these problems.